sagarpoudel638/FinanceTrackerFrontEnd/README.md

 # Project Frontend

-This is the frontend repository for the [Project Name] application.
+This is the frontend repository for the Finance Tracker application.
 It provides the user interface for interacting with the application's backend, where users can view and manage various features.

 ## Tech Stack